 “We drop one television subscription service every summer,” she said.
 “We don’t watch as much television during these traveling months, and we’ve found that this helps us be more active as well.
 Plus, we’re always excited for new shows again in the fall.
 It builds anticipation!”

 The costs of streaming services can really add up, and since these payments are often deducted automatically, you may not realize how much you are really spending on them — and it may be putting you over your budget for entertainment spending.
 Be sure to factor these costs in when looking at your monthly spending.

 “Create a budget for entertainment expenses, with sections for various streaming platforms and types of entertainment — TV, movies, short films, sports, music, [etc.],” said Sonali Divilek, head of digital channels and products at Chase.
 “There are a variety of budgeting resources available, including budget worksheets to help prioritize expenses.”

-If you see that you are spending too much on streaming services, you may want to cut back to prioritize spending on other forms of entertainment.
+If you see that you are spending too much on streaming services, you may want to cancel to prioritize spending on other forms of entertainment.

 The Service Isn’t a Fit for Your Needs

 Not every person needs every streaming service.
-Consider if your subscription is truly benefiting you.
+Consider if your Netflix subscription is truly benefiting you.

 “Do your research,” said Rebecca Gramuglia, consumer expert at TopCashback.com.
 “Streaming services are not always ‘one size fits all.’
 Look into services that fit your needs and provide multiple benefits to your lifestyle.
 For example, if you shop online often and like to get things delivered quickly — but you also like streaming video content — Amazon Prime might be the fit for you.”